St Thomas Aquinas Church, Springwood: History

 Whilst no physical building stood then, the Catholic Church at Springwood dates back to 1839, when it was part of the Penrith parish.
 At this time, Mass was offered by Fr.
 Charles Sumner at the Springwood Inn owned by Thomas Boland, and later offered at the Boland family home.
 During the period from 1890 to 1907 the church became a part of the Blue Mountains parish, under the parish priest Fr.
 James McGough.

 In 1892 the church was given a building of its own thanks to donations of land and money by the Boland family.
-This was the first church of St Thomas Aquinas (Springwood), and was located at what is now Rest Park, on Macquarie Rd.
+This was the first church of St Thomas Aquinas (Springwood), and was located at what is now Rest Park, on Macquarie Road.

-The church later relocated to Hawkesbury Rd, to what is now the site of a retirement villa, Aquinas Court.
+The church later relocated to Hawkesbury Road, to what is now the site of a retirement villa, Aquinas Court.
 In 1920 a primary school was opened in the old church building.
-In November 1981 the first stage of the new St Thomas Aquinas Primary School opened at its current site within the St Columba's grounds, Hawkesbury Rd.
-In 1986 the church relocated again, this time to the former seminary, and current co-educational high school of St Columba.
+In November 1981 the first stage of the new St Thomas Aquinas Primary School opened at its current site within the St Columba's grounds, Hawkesbury Road.
+In 1986 the church relocated again, this time to the former seminary, and current co-educational St Columba's Catholic College site.

-In February 1996, the current St Thomas Aquinas Catholic Church opened within the grounds of the St Thomas Aquinas Primary School, on Hawkesbury Rd, Springwood.
+In February 1996, the current St Thomas Aquinas Catholic Church opened within the grounds of the St Thomas Aquinas Primary School, on Hawkesbury Road, Springwood.